 Joe Biden: Family Life

-Joe Biden has suffered two significant family tragedies that have shaped his personal and political life.
+Long before Joe Biden’s 2025 cancer diagnosis, he had suffered major life calamities with two family tragedies that shaped his personal and political life.
 As a University of Delaware student on spring break in 1964, Biden on a whim flew from Fort Lauderdale to Nassau—it was his first plane flight—and, as he told biographer Jules Witcover, “that trip changed everything.”
 In Nassau, he met Neilia Hunter, a Syracuse University student, and fell in love at first sight.
-The next weekend, he showed up at Neilia’s dorm in Syracuse and sat in the lobby until he saw her.
-“You know what he said,” Neilia revealed afterward to a friend.
+The next weekend, he traveled to Syracuse and sat in Neilia’s dorm lobby until he saw her.
+“You know what he said?”
+Neilia revealed afterward to a friend.
 “He told me he’s going to be a senator by the time he’s thirty.
 And then, he’s going to be president.”
 They married in 1966.
-Their son Beau was born in 1969, followed by Hunter in 1970, and Naomi, or Amy as the family called her, who arrived in 1971.
+Their son Beau was born in 1969, followed by Hunter in 1970, and Naomi, or Amy as the family called her, in 1971.

-On December 18, 1972, after Biden won an unexpected victory in his bid for a US Senate seat, he was in Washington making preparations for his term when Neilia took the kids shopping in Wilmington.
-As she pulled the station wagon into an intersection, a tractor trailer packed with corncobs smashed into the driver’s side, knocking the car 150 feet down the road and into a ditch.
+On December 18, 1972, after Biden won an unexpected victory in his bid for a U.S. Senate seat, he was in Washington making preparations when Neilia took the children Christmas shopping in Wilmington.
+As she pulled the station wagon into an intersection, a tractor trailer smashed into the driver’s side, knocking the car 150 feet down the road and into a ditch.
 Neilia and baby Amy were dead on arrival at Wilmington Medical Center.
-Beau, who had many broken bones, was put in a full body cast.
-Hunter had suffered head injuries.
+Beau suffered numerous bone fractures, requiring a full body cast to heal them.
+Hunter sustained head injuries.

-Biden wasn’t sure he could take up his seat in the Senate, prompting his Senate colleagues to embrace him and ease him through his emotional crisis.
-Biden’s love of the institution can be traced back to the compassion both Republican and Democratic senators showered upon him: the Senate became his family.
-Biden agreed to a six-month trial as a new senator, but he would live at home in Delaware and return each evening by train to be with his sons, earning himself a sobriquet that has stuck to this day: “Amtrak Joe.”
+Biden wasn’t sure he should accept his Senate seat, but colleagues there, especially Majority Leader Mike Mansfield (D-MT) and Senator Ted Kennedy (D-MA), no stranger to family tragedies, urged him to stay and eased him through his emotional crisis.
+Biden’s love of the institution can be traced to the compassion both Republican and Democratic senators showered upon him: the Senate became his family.
+Biden agreed to a six-month trial as a new senator, but he would live at home in Delaware and return each evening by train to be with his sons, earning himself a sobriquet, “Amtrak Joe,” that added to his populist image.

-In 1975, Biden met Jill Jacobs, a student at the University of Delaware eight years his junior.
+In 1975, Biden met Jill Jacobs, a student at the University of Delaware almost nine years his junior.
 She embraced the Biden family, and Beau and Hunter adored her, prompting the boys to advise their father: “We think we should marry Jill.”
 The couple was married in 1977.
 Their daughter Ashley was born in 1981.
-Jill was instrumental in rebuilding the family, raising Beau and Hunter as her own.
+Jill was instrumental in rebuilding the family, raising Beau and Hunter as her own sons.

 Biden’s second family tragedy came in 2015 when Beau died of brain cancer in May.
-Biden, who had been considering a presidential bid in 2016, wavered on whether he had the strength for a campaign.
+Biden had been contemplating a presidential bid in 2016 but now wavered on whether he had the strength for a campaign.
 In August 2015, Biden had gained his strongest position in the polls in six months.
-His favorability numbers were higher than those of anyone running in either party, including the likely Democratic candidate Hillary Clinton.
-He scored high on trustworthiness, honesty, and empathy, and he thumped Clinton in voter surveys in the swing states of Pennsylvania, Ohio, and Florida.
-Momentum was building, and the media speculated heavily about a Biden candidacy.
-But as he was still in mourning and Obama favored Clinton, Biden announced on October 21, 2015, that he had decided not to run.
+His favorability numbers were higher than those of anyone running in either party, including Democratic candidate Hillary Clinton.
+He scored high marks on trustworthiness, honesty, and empathy, and he outpaced Clinton in voter surveys in the swing states of Pennsylvania, Ohio, and Florida.
+Biden attracted momentum, and the media speculated about his candidacy.
+Yet he was still in mourning, and Obama favored Clinton.
+On October 21, 2015, Biden announced that he had decided not to run.